This 1970s villa, surrounded by a forest of beech and chestnut trees, was recently renovated.

+Ample expanses of glass open onto green spaces that culminate in a large deck suspended over the hillside.
+Inside, a crisp luminosity enhances the furnishings and collections.
 Everything comes together to create an unusual layout with a deconstructivist atmosphere that refutes rigid canons.
 Every corner accommodates objects chosen for their special vibe, be they beloved memories of a project or voyage, or a unique piece of fashionista art.
 We find ourselves immersed in a Pop dimension that nonetheless seems in perfect equilibrium.

+While the structural renovation satisfied precise technological requirements, the project subverted the rigidity of the original, instead favoring open, unstructured spaces.
 There is a lively feel to the composition, which matches the spaces with their functions, while at the same time allowing high-tech, modern materials, such as the Corian in the bathrooms, to dialogue with natural materials, like the uneven surfaces of the adjacent walls, in lead-gray stone.

 In the bedrooms, salvaged wood flooring, painted black, is combined with the existing woodwork, repainted in gray.
-In the living room, understated sofas in organic linen in shark-blue, designed by Pelizzari Studio, are combined with elements with strong personalities, including Giada Barbieri’s small coffee tables in iron and exotic wood, and a large central coffee table in iron and natural travertine, also by Pelizzari Studio.
+In the living room, understated sofas in organic linen in shark-blue, designed by Pelizzari Studio, are combined with elements with strong personalities, including Giada Barbieri’s small logs in iron and exotic wood, and a large central coffee table in iron and natural travertine, also by Pelizzari Studio.

 All around, we find contemporary art works displayed alongside vintage objects from the last century.
 The sand-colored resin flooring in the living areas links the spaces together, giving them a stone-like accent inspired by the surrounding woodland.

+Conducting a careful preliminary study was crucial, focusing on the character of the project before working out the details.
+We had to discover the heart.
 Only then could we move on to the overall layout, the design of the lighting, and the selection of materials based on their distinctive characteristics.